 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-The top five challenges U.S. companies experience in Uganda are:
+The top four challenges U.S. companies experience in Uganda are:

-- High Levels of Corruption: Transparency International’s (TI) 2020 Corruption Perceptions Index ranked Uganda 142 out of 180 countries, dropping 5 places from the previous year.
+Transparency International’s (TI) 2021 Corruption Perceptions Index ranked Uganda 144 out of 180 countries, dropping two places from the previous year.
 Land-related fraud and corruption are common, especially as complex land laws restrict foreign ownership and lead to frequent land disputes.

-- Limited Infrastructure, Including Connectivity, in Rural Areas: Although the government has been investing heavily in infrastructure, outside of the major towns, Uganda’s road and rail systems are in poor condition, and access to electricity is limited, with only 19% of the population using grid electricity, according to UBOS.
+Although the government has been investing heavily in infrastructure, outside of the major towns, Uganda’s road and rail systems are in poor condition, and access to electricity is limited, with only 19% of the population using grid electricity, according to UBOS.

 The UNDP’s 2020 Human Development Index ranked Uganda 159 out of 189 countries.
-Although Uganda’s adult literacy rate was 76.5%, it had a 64.5% primary school dropout rate, and only 5% of Ugandans were enrolled in tertiary education.
+Although Uganda’s adult literacy rate is 76.5%, the primary school dropout rate is 64.5%, and only 5% of Ugandans enroll in tertiary education.
 Per the International Labor Organization (ILO) in 2019, 73% of Ugandan workers lacked the level of education required for available jobs.
-Responding to a 2016 UBOS survey, employers commented that university graduates lack basic technical, managerial, and communications skills.
+According to the UBOS in surveys, employers commented that university graduates lack basic technical, managerial, and communications skills.